18 Good Jobs for People With ADHD Based on Their Unique Strengths

 - Provide broadly focused jobs that draw upon knowledge from many areas

-Knowing this, we have covered nine sectors that could offer good jobs for people with ADHD.
-Keep reading to learn more, or look at the areas that interest you most:
+We've uncovered nine career sectors that offer potentially good jobs for people with ADHD.
+Keep reading in order to learn more about them.
+Or look into the areas that interest you most:

-You can also check out some tips for success that could help you excel in your career!
+Also, check out some tips for success that can help you excel in your career!

 (The annual salary ranges that are cited are based on 2015 data provided by the U.S. Department of Labor.*** And projected job growth is for the 2014-to-2024 period.****)